 Interview with hydrogen expert Dr Christoph Noeres

 To build a green hydrogen economy, water electrolysis plants are needed on a gigawatt scale.
 And this is exactly what thyssenkrupp can provide.
-With Dr. Christoph Noeres, Head of Green Hydrogen at thyssenkrupp Uhde Chlorine Engineers, we have talked about the status quo of hydrogen technology at thyssenkrupp, as well as about the opportunities and challenges, that lie ahead of us.
+With Dr. Christoph Noeres, Head of Green Hydrogen at thyssenkrupp nucera, we have talked about the status quo of hydrogen technology at thyssenkrupp, as well as about the opportunities and challenges, that lie ahead of us.

 Dr. Noeres, why is hydrogen such a bearer of hope for our economy and our future life regarding climate change?

 Dr. Noeres: “In the context of the energy transition, hydrogen is a significant storage solution for renewable power.
 Particularly for renewable power that is dependent on the weather.
 We need comprehensive storage options to have sufficient electricity even when photovoltaic power plants and wind turbines are unable to provide it.
 Apart from batteries and thermal storage systems, hydrogen can make a decisive contribution.

 “Besides, there are also some industrial processes that are difficult or even impossible to electrify, for example, steel or ammonia production.
 Currently, coal or natural gas are mostly used for this purpose.
 In the future, these processes could increasingly be converted to hydrogen.
 This offers great potential for saving CO2 and thus protecting the climate.
 The more processes are converted to green hydrogen the less CO2 will be emitted.
 Only by converting to hydrogen, through so-called sector coupling, can the synergy effects be created that are necessary to use clean energy in the right place at the right time and reduce emissions."